-The Doctoral School focuses on the knowledge in the field of the social sciences by promoting and organizing doctoral programmes in Development Economics and Local Systems, Economics and Management, Local Development and Global Dynamics, Sociology and Social Research.
+The Doctoral School focuses on the knowledge in the field of the social sciences by promoting and organizing doctoral programmes in Economics and Finance, Sociology and Social Research and Sustainability: Economics, Environment, Management and Society (SUSTEEMS).

 The mission of the Doctoral School of Social Sciences is to:

 - Offer a broad common methodological training in the economic and social sciences context, promoting the use of new methods of research offering a wide range of applications in Social Sciences.

 - Enhance multidisciplinary and frontier approaches with a broader perspective than those strictly disciplinary, when studying employment, development, institutional and organizational design.

 - Offer both disciplinary and interdisciplinary Ph.D.
 Programmes.